The Sustainable Magellan Award

 Use the checklist to ensure you've completed all parts of your Magellan Research Application.

 You can get paid!
-Green Quad hires you when you receive the Sustainable Magellan grant and request salary.
+You can be hired for an hourly wage when you receive the Sustainable Magellan grant and request salary.
 You'll submit time sheets each week and receive a paycheck.
-The standard hourly rate for the Sustainable Magellan is $10 per hour.

 Supplies and Travel